-- More travel advice from Outpost’s Savvy Traveller
+- READ MORE advice from Brandon Schultz, Outpost’s Savvy Traveller

 FOR 2 WEEKS: The extra time allows you to look a little further afield or to travel further within the destination, but it doesn’t quite give you the world … so don’t get too carried away with those additional days!

 Beaches: You could just spend those extra days on the same beach, but how about devoting an extra day on crossing the Atlantic and trying the beaches of the Canary Islands, the Azores or Tunisia for a change?
 When you’ve had enough of the sand between your toes, you have the bonus of being able to towel-off and enjoy some original sightseeing, sampling the local culture and great cuisine.
 Western Canadians can try Vietnam or the Philippines, while easterners can head west to Hawaii as an alternative to the Caribbean.